 The Action Planning Tool provides:

-- A mechanism for signposting to support and guidance
+- A tailored materiality analysis of school or departmental activity and signposting to support and guidance

-The tool also includes content that specifically addresses the requirements of the Modern Slavery Act to help procurement professionals meet their disclosure obligation.
+- Includes content that specifically addresses the requirements of the Modern Slavery Act to help procurement professionals meet their disclosure obligation

 Business Engagement Tool

 NETpositive Futures developed and delivered the GoGreen Business Engagement Tool for Low Carbon South West and Business West as part of Bristol’s year as Green Capital City (2015).

 The GoGreen Business Engagement Tool enabled 400 Bristol businesses to create a sustainability action plan for their business, for free.
 The GoGreen team were able to access data and insights from business/tool interactions.
 Support and guidance within the Action Planning tool signposted to relevant local services.

 NETpositive Futures champions an evidence-based approach to engagement with sustainability and its software provided a practical mechanism for Bristol businesses to commit to and demonstrate action during 2015.

 This project has now moved into a new phase and we are working with the University of Bristol to pilot a project using the GoGreen approach as a starting point to demonstrate how the University of Bristol can: